Iskandar Safa

-Safa was born in Beirut in 1952 to a Maronite Christian family.
+Iskandar Safa (إسكندر صفا; 3 April 1955 – 29 January 2024) was a French businessman and philanthropist of Lebanese origin.
 In the late 1970s, Safa enrolled in the American University of Beirut, graduating with a degree in civil engineering.
 He left Lebanon to become a junior civil engineer in the United States, and then moved to France, where in 1982 he graduated with an MBA from INSEAD in Fontainebleau.